-The power of scenarios and simulations to engage and motivate learners is undeniable.
+The power of scenarios and simulations to engage and motivate learners in computer based training is undeniable.
 At Allen, we combine our long history of instructional design and e-learning strategies with our simulation development learning technology to produce award-winning simulations.

 Allen focuses on two types of powerful simulation models: